Skip to navigation Skip to main content Skip to footer

 Before you ask HomesHub to sell your home for you, there are a few things you’ll need to do first to give yourself the best chance of achieving a quick and smooth sale:

-As with selling any home, you need to get a valuation by a qualified surveyor before your home goes on the market.
+As with selling any home, you will need to get a valuation by a qualified surveyor before your home goes on the market.
 This is especially important for a home bought under the Shared Ownership scheme because the full market value of your home at the time of sale is how much the shares of your home are worth.

 For example, if you own a 50% share of your home, and the full market value of your home is £200,000 when the time comes to sell, the sale price will be 50% of £200,000, which is £100,000.